SOE-Space/SOE-Space.github.io/_posts/2025-05-16-音乐-In-the-Aeroplane-Over-the-Sea.md

 toc: true
 ---
 {% include figure
-   image_path="/assets/contents/2025-05-16-in the aeroplane over the sea.jpg"
+   image_path="/assets/contents/2025-05-16-In the Aeroplane Over the Sea1.jpg"
    alt="专辑图片"
    caption="In the Aeroplane Over the Sea - Neutral Milk Hotel" width="500"